mxcube/mxcubecore/docs/source/dev/hwobj_signals.md

 The {py:class}`mxcubecore.BaseHardwareObjects.HardwareObject` class serves as the base class for all hardware objects in MXCuBE.
 It includes methods for defining and emitting signals, allowing derived classes to customize signal emission based on their specific requirements.

->Strictly speaking it is the HardwareObject OR HardwareObjectYaml class (both inherit from HardwareObjectMixin).
-Once we unify the YAML and XML configuration this distinction should hopefully disappear.
+> Strictly speaking it is the `HardwareObject` OR `HardwareObjectYaml` class (both inherit from `HardwareObjectMixin`).
+Once we unify the YAML and XML configuration, this distinction should hopefully disappear.

 ### Emit